greglu/greglu.github.io/_posts/2013-10-18-crash-course-into-open-source-monitoring-2.md

 # Metrics

 Metrics are the foundations of monitoring.
 In order to determine whether something is working, you need to be able to measure it, and often correlate it with other data.
 Beyond that, historical metrics are also a great source of information for predicting potential problems (via trending), anticipating scaling needs, and optimizing performance.
-Metric systems consist of two parts: `storage and visualization` and `collection`.
+Metric systems consist of two parts: `storage/visualization` and `collection`.

 ## List of Open Source Tools